concerned-warrior/GearTracker/README.md

 - **sheetsClientId**: Your Google client identifier
 - **sheetsClientSecret**: Your Google client secret
 - **useReportCache**: Whether or not to use saved report data instead of pulling from WCL
+- **updateGear**: Whether or not to update player gear, which will save WCL API Points if just updating the report cache
 - **firstReportDate**: The most recent date from which to pull data
 - **lastReportDate**: The oldest date from which to pull data
 - **itemsToTrack**: A list of item identifiers found on [Wowhead](https://www.wowhead.com)